Application deadline for 2020-2021 academic year: Friday, April 2nd, 2021

 Duration: ~400 hours of research over a 10-week period during the summer

-- PRISM Scholars will benefit from summer research meetings (remote) and in-person research scholar community events during the academic year following their summer experience; they will also receive directed advising on relevant opportunities and resources.
+- PRISM Scholars will benefit from research scholar community events during the academic year following their summer experience; they will also receive directed advising on relevant opportunities and resources.

 - Institutional support through the College Center for Research and Fellowships (CCRF) for scholarly research and recognition of that work for future postgraduate endeavors, including but not limited to advanced study, professional careers in a broad array of fields, research-based grants and fellowships.

 - All PRISM scholars and mentors will be asked to complete a research-assessment form at the end of their summer research experience.